aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/_index.md

 In the previous chapter, you have covered CloudFormation fundamentals and learned about various _Template_ sections.

-Yu have created empty EC2 instance with Elastic IP, however is is not very realistic scenario.
+You have created empty EC2 instance with Elastic IP, however is is not very realistic scenario.

 So in this chapter you will improve the existing template with these features: